SamuelC54/smart_oven/frontend/README.md

 ### Environment Files

 - `.env`: Local environment variables (not committed to git)
+- `.env.local`: Local environment variables with higher priority (not committed to git)
 - `.env.example`: Example environment file (committed to git)

+### Troubleshooting Environment Variables

+If the environment variables are not being loaded:

+1. **Restart the development server** after creating/modifying .env files
+2. **Use .env.local** instead of .env for local development
+3. **Check the file format** - ensure no extra spaces or quotes
+4. **Verify the variable name** starts with `VITE_` for client-side access

+### CORS Issues

+If you encounter CORS errors when connecting to your API:

+1. **API Server CORS**: Ensure your API server has CORS middleware configured
+2. **Allowed Origins**: The API should allow requests from your frontend origin
+3. **Network Access**: Verify the API server is accessible from your frontend
+4. **Port Configuration**: Check that the API server is running on the correct port

+### Environment Variable Priority

+Vite loads environment variables in this order (highest to lowest priority):

+1. `.env.local` (always loaded, ignored by git)
+2. `.env.development` (when NODE_ENV=development)
+3. `.env` (always loaded)

 ## API Services